 Kids spend a sizeable number of their waking hours at school.
 It is likely that they will have many more opportunities for social interactions at school than at home.
-So, providing AAC apps and systems to children at schools can help a great deal in improving their communication skills and social development.
+So, employing efficient augmentative and alternative communication strategies can help a great deal in improving their communication skills and social development.

 Introducing AAC in classrooms requires a lot of coordination because there are so many moving parts to the process.
 With some forethought, measures can be taken to include strategies for implementing AAC in the classroom.